remla25-team4/operation/docs/extension.md

 ### Experimenting Plan to See if it Works Better

-To test whether switching from Vagrant + VirtualBox to a lightweight container-based Kubernetes setup improves reliability we can test out with the following steps:
+For our experiment, we want to be testing the following things:
+- Setup time and reliability
+- User Experience

 ### Setup

 - Host machine: Single machine used for all tests to eliminate hardware variability.

-- Allocated resources (Vagrant baseline):
+- The machine should have more than sufficient memory (> 12 GB RAM, >6 CPU cores) to run both setups without running into resource constraints.

+Baseline Configuration
+  - 3 nodes (ctrl + node 1 + node 2 like in the assignments)
   - 2 vCPUs per VM
   - 4 GB RAM per VM

+Test Configuration
+  - One configuration for kind and another for k3d.
+Each test also includes 3 nodes (ctrl + node 1 + node 2)
-  - Resource guidelines from Kublr can  give useful context: ["For a minimal Kublr Platform installation you should have one master node with 4GB memory and 2 CPU and worker node(s) with total 10GB + 1GB × (number of nodes) and 4.4 + 0.5 × (number of nodes) CPU cores."]()
+  - Resource guidelines from Kublr can  give useful context: ["For a minimal Kublr Platform installation you should have one master node with 4GB memory and 2 CPU and worker node(s) with total 10GB + 1GB × (number of nodes) and 4.4 + 0.5 × (number of nodes) CPU cores."](https://docs.kublr.com/installation/hardware-recommendation/)
   - kind/k3d setup: Uses shared host resources; resource usage monitored via `docker stats`.

 ### Methadology